LBHackney-IT/lbh-social-care-frontend/README.md

 Create your `.env` file from `.env.sample`.
 You will need to grab some secrets from (TBC, it's not clear at the time of writing).

-So that the auth token from using Staging/Production can work with your local dev environment and you will be able to access the admin section etc., add the following to your `/etc/hosts` file...
+So that the auth token from using Staging/Production can work with your local dev environment and you will be able to access the application, add the following to your `/etc/hosts` file...

     127.0.0.1       dev.hackney.gov.uk